gwuhaolin/spring-data-rest-js/README.md

 test with `mocha`,run `npm run test` to test it

 ##### commit and release
-after test success,run `npm run release` to commit it to github and npm.
+after test success,run `sh ./release.sh` to commit it to github and npm.

 ##### require
 - spring java backend service [java code](https://github.com/gwuhaolin/spring-data-rest-js-backend) for test use